 Latvians are encouraged to buy presents for family and friends at the Christmas market and this is something you can do as a visitor.
 You’ll find handmade ornaments, toys and homewares as well as many unique artisan gifts.

-In Latvia, presents are usually opened on Christmas Eve so if you’re in Latvia on the 24th December, you could take part in this celebration too.
+In Latvia, presents are usually opened on Christmas Eve so if you’re in Latvia on 24th December, you could take part in this celebration too.

-Christmas Markets in Latvia
+Sustainable Travel in Latvia

 The choices we make have an environmental and social impact on the places we visit.
 When visiting the Christmas markets, it’s important to keep sustainability in mind.